 - Now press on the Visual Basic under the Developer option.
 If there is any code written in the new sheet, erase that and copy the following code there.

 Sub loopexample() Dim i As Integer i = 1 Do While Cells(i, 1).Value <> "" Cells(i, 2).Value = Cells(i, 1).Value - 5 i = i + 1 Loop End Sub

 - Run the code and you will see the following result.

-Here we can see the second column contain some numbers and those are the subtracted result from each row of the 1st column.
+Here we can see the second column contains some numbers and those are the subtracted result from each row of the 1st column.
 The condition (Cells(i, 2).Value = Cells(i, 1).Value – 5) checks each cell of the 1st column.
-As after the 9th row, there is no number for the rest of the 1st column the second column stops executing numbers.
+After the 9th row, there is no number for the rest of the 1st column the second column stops executing numbers.

-You can follow the link below for more example regarding the Do While Loop in Excel VBA.
+You can follow the link below for more examples regarding the Do While Loop in Excel VBA.

 Do While Loop in Excel VBA (Using a Command Button)

 We have a worksheet with a list of items sold in one column.
 We would like to use a Do While Loop in order to evaluate the list.
 If the item sold was Apples in the Items Sold column, then we would like the actual cell containing the text Apples to receive a blue italicized font.